UVVM/UVVM/doc/source/fifo_collection.rst

 **********************************************************************************************************************************
 Methods
 **********************************************************************************************************************************
-All FIFO functions and procedures are defined in the UVVM Data FIFO package, data_fifo_pkg.vhd
+* All FIFO functions and procedures are defined in data_fifo_pkg.vhd
+* All parameters in brackets are optional.

 uvvm_fifo_init()
 ----------------------------------------------------------------------------------------------------------------------------------